rfo909/CFT/README.md

 - running external programs in the foreground or background.

 It lets you create custom functions that call global functions, as well as member functions inside objects.
-All values are objects, and descriptions of all predefined functions are available via the "help" functionality.
+All values are objects, and descriptions of all predefined functions are available via the interactive "help" command.

 ## Automation
 Useful for all levels of automation:

 - searching groups of files
-- deploying software with dependencies (ssh / scp)
+- deploying software with dependencies (ssh / scp or PowerShell)
-- start/stop services on sets of servers (PowerShell or SSH)
+- start/stop services on sets of servers (ssh or PowerShell)
 - collect logfiles, unzipping zipped files, for searching
 - automate PowerShell commands - saves a lot of typing
 - automate git checkin, checkout, ... or virsh to manage KVM